 Designers rely on circuit/EM co-simulation to provide embedded parasitic extraction and design verification, along with RF-aware circuit simulation and frequency-dependent transmission-line models.
 Prior to manufacture, component performance can be verified through planar or 3D EM analysis, depending on the geometry of the (packaged) device.

-The NI AWR Design Environment platform provides a single, complete design environment that seamlessly integrates simulation and design technologies and manages the circuit/system/EM components within a project, supporting schematic design entry and fully-synchronized physical design and layout to define an antenna design and related RF circuitry
+The AWR Design Environment platform provides a single, complete design environment that seamlessly integrates simulation and design technologies and manages the circuit/system/EM components within a project, supporting schematic design entry and fully-synchronized physical design and layout to define an antenna design and related RF circuitry

-The iFilter™ synthesis wizard within NI AWR software accelerates design starts, enabling engineers to create lumped-element and distributed filters based on user-defined filter responses.
+The iFilter™ synthesis wizard within AWR software accelerates design starts, enabling engineers to create lumped-element and distributed filters based on user-defined filter responses.
 The descriptive interface guides users through realizable filters and options and supports low-pass, high-pass, bandpass, and bandstop filters.